 Intestinal Atresia at Seattle Children’s

-We have treated many children with intestinal atresia.
-Our surgeons are experienced at performing the operation that creates an intestine and allows food and stool to pass so these children can thrive.
-Each year, we take care of about 20 to 30 babies with intestinal atresia.
+We have treated many hundreds of children with IA.
+Our surgeons are experienced at performing the surgery that creates an intestine and allows food and stool to pass so these children can thrive.
+Each year, we take care of about 20 to 30 babies with IA.